 • A young teacher of Irish descent.
 She and Jorge had a great conversation, but she preferred darker Black men.
 Oh, and he was the wrong astrological sign.
 She was a Sagittarius; he was a Libra.
 “That’s not a good combination,” she told him.
 “Mixing the two is a recipe for disaster.”

 • A woman who formerly lived in Chicago.
 He found her intelligent and ambitious.
 She had met another guy who was in and out of her life.
 In trying to court her, Jorge discovered this man was living with her.
-Her explanation was, “Well, he knows we can’t be together, but he needs a place to stay.”
+She explained, “Well, he knows we can’t be together but needs a place to stay.”

 “I’m like, Well, that’s crazy.”

-• A young lady Jorge thought might become Mrs. Miller because they had such a strong connection.
+• Jorge thought a young lady might become Mrs. Miller because they had such a strong connection.
 She was a nice girl, but she had an ex–the father of four of her five children–hovering.

 “He was crazy,” Jorge says of her ex-boyfriend.
-“The night we went on our first date, we were at a tavern just having a beer.
+“The night we went on our first date, we were having a beer at a tavern.
 He was blowing her phone up.
 I asked her, ‘Hey, what’s the story with that guy?’
 She told me that she had been away from Indy for a couple of years and that this guy had been locked up for abusing her and another woman.
 She confessed he was out of jail now and back to abusing her.”

 Jorge found that connection challenging to break.
 “After our date, I took her home, and she invited me in.
 I’m like, Are you sure?
 She’s like, Yes, I’m sure.
 Come on in.
 As I’m sitting there with her kids, I hear somebody with a key open her front door.
 It was her ex.
 That was a scary moment because I’m like, OK, is this guy a nut?
 Is he going to have a gun?
 I immediately jumped up and said, ‘Hey, let me introduce myself.’
 I wanted to see if he had a gun in his back pocket.”
 He did not.

-She said, “Well, if I’m at work, he’ll come by the house and check on the kids and all.”
+She said, “Well, if I’m at work, he’ll come by the house and check on the kids.”

 She apologized, and her ex became a stalker.
 He called Jorge one day and told him that he would kill Jorge if he saw him again.
 Jorge left the relationship.